-- through dealing with children's behaviour consistently through application of school reward systems and sanctions. - by providing a range of SMSC opportunities across school, - through Castles time (PSHCE) on a Friday - by covering SEALs work, including Anti-Bullying week - through themes covered in assemblies - by teaching children explicit school values (12 core school values, linked to SEALS work) - Through programmes such as Thrive
+- through dealing with children's behaviour consistently through application of school reward systems and sanctions. - by providing a range of SMSC opportunities across school, - through our PSHE curriculum, including Anti-Bullying week - through themes covered in assemblies - by teaching children explicit school values (9 core school values) - through programmes such as Thrive (whole school, group and individual programmes) - recognising and regulating emotions from the Early Years and beyond through using Zones of Regulation - staff are well-equipped through CPD and therapeutic approach training e.g. PACE, Thrive - teaching children about their rights through the Unicef Rights Respecting School Award programme (RRSA)

-We expect that parents are aware of the core values and expectations of our school, and to support us in the way in which we manage the children's' behaviour, reinforcing school's rewards or sanctions at home.
+We expect that parents are aware of the core values and expectations of our school, and to support us in the way in which we manage the children's behaviour, reinforcing school's rewards or sanctions at home.
+Through managing children's' behaviour staff may use a range of strategies which may include: